 David's much closer to the situation than I am, so I believe him when he says that users are only just starting to solicit proposals; after all, we heard about MPLS VPNs and Ethernet services for it seemed like a couple of years before anyone started replacing frame relay in any volume.

-And yet, I've sensed a real frustration on the part of our attendees (and folks at Interop, too) when it comes to SIP trunking.
-They've been hearing a lot about it, they hear that it could save them money, but they can't seem to get them.
+And yet, They've been hearing a lot about it, they hear that it could save them money, but they can't seem to get them.
 These users ask specifically about availability.
 I think there's a pent-up demand for SIP trunking that exceeds what we've seen in many other WAN technology replacement cycles.